 Group Size: 10 – 40 students; 1 adult chaperone per 10 students.

 Cost: Free!
 Reservations required at least 4 weeks in advance

-In this engaging, interactive program, students use quilts in the collection to learn both math and history.
+Students use quilts in the DAR Museum collection to learn both math and history.
 The program focuses on object-based learning following national standards.
-In math, students use geometry to examine existing quilts and create their own quilt designs using different shapes.
-In history, students discover that people from the past were very social while making quilts and had to do many things together.
+Students use grade-appropriate geometry to examine existing quilts and create their own quilt designs using different shapes.
+Students discover what it was like to live at the time the quilts were made and how quilt making was a social activity.

 Common Core Standards

 - CCSS.Math.Content.K.G.A.1 Describe objects in the environment using names of shapes, and describe the relative positions of these objects using terms such as above, below, beside, in front of, behind, and next to.